 Doughty Street is ranked as a leading set in defamation and privacy in Chambers and Partners 2022 and The Legal 500 2022.
 Members are expert in arguing all aspects of media and information law, including defamation and malicious falsehood, privacy, data protection, access to court documents, freedom of information, harassment and contempt of court.
 Clients include: national and international print, broadcast, and social media organisations; publishing houses; investigative journalists; blue-chip companies and high net-worth individuals; not-for-profit organisations; and individuals and others in need of assistance to promote or defend their rights.

 Doughty Street offers a one-stop shop for clients whose cases straddle media and other areas of law.
 Its members have expertise in areas that commonly overlap with media law, such as employment, crime, protest and police law, and public law.
 In addition, Doughty Street has unparalleled expertise in international media and human rights law.
 Its members are uniquely well-placed to advise on broader human rights and free speech issues.
-Members write and contribute to leading publications in the field of media and information law: examples include Duncan and Neill on Defamation, Media Law: the Rights of Journalists and Broadcasters and Arlidge, Eady and Smith on Contempt.
+Members write and contribute to leading publications in the field of media and information law: examples include Duncan and Neill on Defamation, Robertson and Nicol on Media Law, and Arlidge, Eady and Smith on Contempt.

 Members offer the full spectrum of legal services to clients.
 They have expertise in providing pre-publication legal and regulatory advice to broadcasters and publishers, as well as a wealth of litigation experience before a range of courts and tribunals.
 Doughty Street’s experienced and efficient clerking team has a deep understanding of the needs of media litigants: members can be instructed on an urgent basis and on a direct access basis where appropriate and necessary.